Aetna modified CPB 0887 for belinostat (Beleodaq), effective December 10, 2025. Here's what billing teams need to know before submitting claims.

 Aetna Belinostat Coverage Criteria and Medical Necessity Requirements 2025

-Peripheral T-cell lymphoma (PTCL) is the broadest category.
-It covers anaplastic large cell lymphoma, PTCL not otherwise specified, angioimmunoblastic T-cell lymphoma, enteropathy-associated T-cell lymphoma, monomorphic epitheliotropic intestinal T-cell lymphoma, nodal PTCL with TFH phenotype, and follicular T-cell lymphoma.
-For all of these, Aetna requires two things: single-agent use and either relapsed/refractory disease or palliative intent.
-No prior-line minimum — just the relapsed/refractory or palliative documentation.
+This is the broadest category.
+It covers anaplastic large cell lymphoma, PTCL not otherwise specified (NOS), angioimmunoblastic T-cell lymphoma, enteropathy-associated T-cell lymphoma (EATL), monomorphic epitheliotropic intestinal T-cell lymphoma (MEITL), nodal peripheral T-cell lymphoma with TFH phenotype, and follicular T-cell lymphoma.

 Aetna Belinostat Exclusions and Non-Covered Indications